 Before you decide to start crown gall treatment, consider the value of the plant you are treating.
-The bacteria that causes crown gall disease in plants persists in the soil as long as there are susceptible plants in the area.
+The bacteria that cause crown gall disease in plants persists in the soil as long as there are susceptible plants in the area.
 To eliminate the bacteria and prevent the spread, it’s best to remove and destroy diseased plants.

 What is Crown Gall?

-When learning about crown gall treatment, it helps to know more about what is crown gall in the first place.
+When learning about crown gall treatment, it helps to know more about what crown gall in the first place is.
 Plants with crown gall have swollen knots, called galls, near the crown and sometimes on the roots and twigs as well.
 The galls are tan in color and may be spongy in texture at first, but they eventually harden and turn dark brown or black.
 As the disease progresses, the galls can totally encircle the trunks and branches, cutting off the flow of sap that nourishes the plant.